LightedDay/scrbd_book_ripper/README.md

 ### Python script to backup and download scribd books with **premium account**.
 #### For any of this type of script to work you need to have a premium account.
 It can also be a free trial account.
 #### This version creates a screenshot of every book page and then generates a PDF file with it.
-It has the optional hability to generate Searchable Text (as known as OCR) too.
+It has the optional ability to generate Searchable Text (as known as OCR) too.
-### I have a version of this script that isn't screenshot-based in finishing proccess, just need to solve one big problem and will release it.
+### I have a version of this script that isn't screenshot-based in finishing process, just need to solve one big problem and will release it.
 ## Table of contents
 * [General info](#general-info)
 * [Stats](#stats)